 K10 can be installed in a variety of different environments and on a number of Kubernetes distributions today.
-To ensure a smooth install experience, running the pre-flight checks and ensuring that the prerequisites are met is highly recommended.
+To ensure a smooth install experience, it is highly recommended to meet the prerequisites and run the pre-flight checks.

-primer tool.
-This tool runs in a pod in the
+install K10 on.
+This tool runs in a cluster pod and performs the following

 Validates if the Kubernetes settings meet the K10 requirements.

 If a CSI provisioner exists, it will also perform basic validation of the cluster's CSI capabilities and any relevant objects that may be required.
 It is strongly recommended that the same tool be used to perform a more comprehensive CSI validation using the documentation here.

 Note that running the pre-flight checks using the

 primer tool will